Karl Pilkington

-Karl Pilkington (born 23 September 1972) is an English presenter, actor, voice-artist, producer and author.
+Karl Pilkington (born 23 September 1972) is an English presenter, actor and author, who worked with Ricky Gervais and Stephen Merchant as their producer on their Radio X show.
+Pilkington became a co-host of The Ricky Gervais Show due to his unique and idiosyncratic opinions and views that he often expressed when challenged by the hosts.

-After working with Ricky Gervais and Stephen Merchant as producer on their Xfm radio show, Pilkington became a co-host of The Ricky Gervais Show.
-He presented the Sky travel comedy series An Idiot Abroad and the Sky One travel comedy series The Moaning of Life.
-He made his acting debut in Gervais's comedy-drama series Derek and co-founded the television production company RiSK Productions alongside Gervais and Merchant.
-He also co-created, co-wrote, and starred in the comedy series Sick of It.
+Pilkington has presented the Sky travel comedy series An Idiot Abroad and its followup The Moaning of Life.
+He made his acting debut in Gervais's comedy-drama series Derek.
+He also co-created, co-wrote, and starred in the comedy series Sick of It, commissioned and broadcast by Sky One.

 Early life and education

-Pilkington was born on 23 September 1972 in Sale, Cheshire (modern day Greater Manchester).
+Pilkington was born on 23 September 1972 in Sale, Cheshire (now part of Greater Manchester).
 He grew up in the Racecourse Estate in Sale, and has an elder sister and brother.
-He has discussed having a close relationship with his parents, and has shared stories about his mother and father holding multiple jobs.

 He was never close to his siblings, which he attributed to being 10 years younger than them; he once said that it had been "years" since he had last talked to them.
 He attended Ashton-on-Mersey School in Sale.
 He said that he never liked school and struggled with the system, at some point losing all interest in it.

 He has said he attended school only to sell items to his schoolmates, usually video games that he had purchased and made copies of.
 He said, "I wasn't going to school to learn, I was going to earn."
 At the age of 15, he dropped out of school to work as a cassette and disk printer through a Youth Training Scheme programme.